 ASSISTANTS: Registered nurses and/or technicians who are employees of the facility providing your procedure will assist the physician.
-Students, industry representatives or other observers will not be permitted to be present without your permission.
-CRNA services at this facility are provided by Animas Anesthesia Associates, LLC, which is a subsidiary of Digestive Health Associates, PC.
+Students, industry representatives or other observers will not be permitted to be present without your written permission.
+CRNA services at this facility are provided by Animas Anesthesia Associates, LLC, a wholly-owned subsidiary of Digestive Health Associates, P.C.
 Other physicians or assistants are rarely necessary during colonoscopy, though occasionally the physician may request an opinion regarding a finding or technique from another physician during a procedure.